Computer viruses have the potential to completely wreck your system. You know how disruptive a virus can be if you’ve ever had one.

 1. Blue Screen of Death

-If you’ve never experienced the blue screen of death, count yourself lucky.
-If you have, you know that this means that your computer has crashed and if it’s really bad, you won’t even be able to get into your computer to figure out what caused it.
+Consider yourself lucky if you have never encountered the blue screen of death.
+If you have, you are aware that this indicates a computer crash.
+If the crash is particularly severe, you may not even be able to access your computer to determine what caused it.

 2. Computer Running Slowly